-A pickpocket falls in love with a pianist who leads her on a chase through Athens, with the police right behind them.
+A pickpocket falls in love with a pianist who leads her on a chase through the city, with the police right behind them.

-So is Miranda’s music professor Steven Lever, reel (14:58), who wants to marry her,
+So is Miranda’s music professor Ian Robertson, reel, who wants to marry her,

 A dream for the psychiatrist: Miranda sits high up at the crest of the otherwise empty Panathinaiko Stadium.
 In the distance Becky enters from the street and comes to the near end of the field.
 “I love you!” she calls.
 Miranda is impassive.
 The cops rush in toward them and Becky has to scramble up through the seats and disappear into the trees.

 In an open-air cinema Becky tries to hold Miranda's hand.
 She jerks it away.
 Becky puts her arm around her and she gets up and changes seats.
 Becky follows, and from up high we watch as Miranda changes seats, Becky follows, Miranda changes seats, Becky follows.

 Becky arranges a dinner for four to introduce Katerina to Mihail.
 Katerina likes him.
 Triumph for Becky.
 She looks across the table at Miranda, but Miranda is gone.
 Becky chases her out into the night.

 You may find it hard to believe, but yes, we can make this film with €25,000.

 Our cinematographer, Dimitris Koukas, shoots commercials, works for a sports network, and is the director of photography on Bunny Poo Salad.